zippiehq/secrets.js/README.md

 Set the pseudo-random number generator used to compute shares.

 secrets.js uses a PRNG in the `secrets.share()` and `secrets.random()` functions.
 By default, it tries to use a cryptographically strong PRNG.
 In Node.js this is `crypto.randomBytes()`.
 In browsers that support it, it is `crypto.getRandomValues()` (using typed arrays, which must be supported too).
-If neither of these are available, and if the `sjcl` library has been loaded it will be used.
-If it is not loaded an Error will be thrown.

 To supply your own PRNG, use `secrets.setRNG()`.
 It expects a Function of the form `function(bits){}`.
 It should compute a random integer between 1 and 2^bits-1.
 The output must be a String of length `bits` containing random 1's and 0's (cannot be ALL 0's).
 When `secrets.setRNG()` is called, it tries to check the PRNG to make sure it complies with some of these demands, but obviously it's not possible to run through all possible outputs.
 So make sure that it works correctly.

-- `rngType`: String, optional: A string that has one of the values `["nodeCryptoRandomBytes", "browserCryptoGetRandomValues", "browserSJCLRandom"]`.
+- `rngType`: String, optional: A string that has one of the values `["nodeCryptoRandomBytes", "browserCryptoGetRandomValues"]`.
 Setting this will try to override the RNG that would be selected normally based on feature detection.
-This is probably most useful for testing or for choosing the `browserSJCLRandom` generator which is a good fallback for browsers that don't support crypto.getRandomValues().
 Warning: You can specify a RNG that won't actually _work_ in your environment.

-### secrets.seedRNG ([data, estimatedEntropy, source])

-If the SJCL crypto library is loaded in the current environment and enabled with `secrets.init()` or `secrets.setRNG()` then calling this function will attempt to immediately seed the SJCL RNG with entropy.
-If no arguments are provided the function will attempt to get secure entropy from `crypto.getRandomValues()` in a Browser, or `crypto.randomBytes()` in a Node.js environment.

-You can also call this function with arguments that provide and describe an external source of secure entropy (e.g. random.org API results).
-You can see an example of this form of usage in the file `examples/example_js_global.html` where Random data is pulled from Random.org and used to seed the RNG.
-You need to pass all three arguments if you want to go this route.
-See the [SJCL API documentation](https://bitwiseshiftleft.github.io/sjcl/doc/symbols/sjcl.prng.html) for more info.

-- `data`: Array or String: optional: The entropic value.
-Should be a 32-bit integer, array of 32-bit integers, or string.
-- `estimatedEntropy`: Integer: optional: An Integer that represents a conservative estimate of how many bits of entropy the data you are providing provides to the RNG.
-- `source`: String, optional: A string that describes the source of the entropy.

 ### secrets.random( bits )